Sursha/Sursha/README.md

 - ☑️ Collection of reading material or research papers
 - 📌 Discussions on stats & math around AI & ML foundation models

-💬 You can ask me about building cloud data platforms and deep diving into the ETL processes for the end-to-end solutions.
+💬 You can ask me about building cloud data platforms and deep diving into the ETL processes for the end-to-end data solutions.

 We can connect over